Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 4. Provide preferred alternatives to brand drugs to improve generic prescribing patterns.

-5. institute and implement policy changes that aim to shift the prescribing pattern of tiers 3 and 4 prescribers to that of cost tiers 1 and 2.
+5. Implement policy changes that aim to shift the prescribing pattern of tiers 3 and 4 prescribers to that of cost tiers 1 and 2.